asaidimu/go-anansi/README.md

 ### Troubleshooting

-For common issues and system error codes, refer to the internal [`system-errors.md`](./system-errors.md) document which describes standard error codes like `ERR_SCHEMA_VALIDATOR_SCHEMA_VALIDATION_FAILED`, `ERR_SCHEMA_VALIDATOR_CIRCULAR_DEPENDENCY`, and `ERR_SCHEMA_VALIDATOR_CREATION_FAILED`.
+*   **`ERR_REGISTRY_FAILED_TO_CREATE_REGISTRY_COLLECTION`**: This usually indicates an issue with the underlying database connection or permissions during initial setup of the internal `_schemas_` collection.
+Ensure your database is accessible and writable.
+*   **`ERR_PERSISTENCE_VALIDATION_FAILED`**: Your document data does not conform to the defined `SchemaDefinition`.
+Check the `Issues` field in the error for detailed validation messages, including the exact path and reason for failure.
+*   **Performance with `bind.go` or `Clone()`**: Operations involving reflection (like `data.Document.Bind()`) or deep cloning (`data.Document.Clone()`) can have performance implications.
+For high-performance scenarios, consider optimizing your data structures or avoiding excessive cloning.

 ### FAQ

-*   **How does `go-anansi` compare to traditional ORMs?**
-    `go-anansi` is less of a traditional ORM and more of a flexible persistence framework.
-It doesn't aim to map every database table to a Go struct 1:1.
-Instead, it uses a schema-driven `Document` model, offering more flexibility for evolving data schemas and supporting diverse storage backends with a unified query language, focusing on patterns like event-sourcing, CQRS, and microservices data layers.
+**Q: Does Go-Anansi have a built-in migration system?**
+A: Go-Anansi provides the *mechanisms* for tracking and applying schema changes (as described in `schema.Migration`), but the actual data transformation logic (`Transformer` functions) is designed to be injected by the user as a decorator.
+This offers maximum flexibility for custom migration strategies.
+API endpoints for `Migrate` and `Rollback` are defined, but their full implementation for data transformation requires user-defined logic.

-*   **Can I use `go-anansi` with a database other than SQLite?**
+**Q: Can I use Go-Anansi with databases other than SQLite?**
-    Yes!
-The core `query.DatabaseInteractor` interface is designed for pluggability.
-While SQLite is currently the primary concrete implementation, you can implement this interface for other databases (e.g., PostgreSQL, MySQL, MongoDB).
+A: Yes!
+Go-Anansi is designed with a pluggable `DatabaseInteractor` interface.
+While SQLite is the reference implementation, you can implement this interface for any other SQL or NoSQL database (e.g., PostgreSQL, MySQL, MongoDB).

-*   **How does schema evolution work?**
-    `go-anansi` supports declarative schema definitions and `Migration` objects.
-It provides mechanisms to track schema versions and apply changes, often involving data transformation functions to migrate data from an old schema version to a new one.
+**Q: How does Go-Anansi handle concurrency?**
+A: The framework is built with concurrency safety in mind.
+It uses mutexes for shared resources and a robust `Transaction` manager (within `core/persistence/transaction`) that correctly handles nesting and concurrent operations via `sync.WaitGroup` to ensure atomicity.
+Optimistic locking is also transparently implemented for updates.

-### Changelog / Roadmap
+### Roadmap

-For detailed changes between versions, please refer to the project's [release history on GitHub](https://github.com/asaidimu/go-anansi/releases).
-Our roadmap includes the exciting [upcoming features](#-upcoming-features-proposals) mentioned above, focusing on enhanced reliability, developer experience, and powerful search capabilities.

-### License

-`go-anansi` is licensed under the **Anansi Platform Proprietary License**.

-**IMPORTANT**: This is a source-available license.
-It is **NOT** an open-source license as defined by the Open Source Initiative.
-A separate commercial license is required for any form of commercial use.
-For details, please see the full [LICENSE.md](./LICENSE.md) file.

-### Acknowledgments

-`go-anansi` is a product of [CyberSync Printers & Stationers](https://github.com/asaidimu).
+Future enhancements and areas of active development include:

+*   **Enhanced Migration System**: Further development of data transformation capabilities and tools for `Migrate` and `Rollback` operations.
+*   **Pluggable Full-Text Search**: Integration of a high-performance, pluggable full-text search capability leveraging a coordinated dual-cursor architecture, as detailed in the [search.md](search.md) proposal.
+This will enable both consistent filter-based searches and real-time streaming search experiences.
+*   **More Database Interactors**: Community contributions for PostgreSQL, MySQL, or other database backends.
+*   **Advanced Query Optimizations**: Further intelligence in the `QueryEngine` for database-specific optimizations and query plan generation.
+*   **Code Generation Enhancements**: Expanding the `codegen` package to support more schema types (e.g., unions, enums) and automatically manage Go imports.

 ---

+## 📜 License

+This project is licensed under the **Anansi Platform Proprietary License**.

+**IMPORTANT: This is a source-available license.
+It is NOT an open-source license as defined by the Open Source Initiative.
+A separate commercial license is required for any form of commercial use.**

+For the full text of the license, please see the [LICENSE.md](LICENSE.md) file.

+To obtain a commercial license or discuss consulting engagements, please contact the Licensor.

+---

+## 🙏 Acknowledgments

+Go-Anansi is a product of CyberSync Printers & Stationers - BN-P7SABM5J.
+All rights reserved.